LockeLamora/lockelamora.github.io/_posts/2018-05-28-f1-screendir.md

 # FridayCityLogic

 I began playing the [Fantasy Formula 1 game](https://fantasy.formula1.com).
 There were many quality issues when it began!
-I wrote a script [available here](https://github.com/LockeLamora/FridayCityLogic) to make it easier for me to choose my own teams.
+I wrote a script in ruby [available here](https://github.com/LockeLamora/FridayCityLogic) to make it easier for me to choose my own teams.
 The script name is named after my team name, which was just selected from a range of dictionary concatenation choices.

 [<img src="{{ site.baseurl }}/images/misc/fcl.png"
  style="width: 800px;"/>]({{ site.baseurl }}/)